xwmtp/XWillMarkTheBot/README.md

 ## Installation
 You need at least Python 3.7 to run the bot.
-The bot was created for **Windows** and has not been tested on any other platform.
+The bot was tested on **Windows 7** and **10** and has not been tested on any other platform.

 1. Get [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) (with at least Python 3.7).
-If you use your own Python installation, you might have to install packages to make it work.
+You might be able to use your own Python installation, but I highly recommend to get Miniconda since no additional installations were required to run the bot.
 2. You need a Twitch account for the bot to send messages.
 Make one if you don't have one.
 Don't forget to make the account a mod or vip in your chat so it can send messages fast.
 3. Generate an **OAuth** token for the bot account, which can be done [here](https://twitchapps.com/tmi/).
 Don't share this token!
 4. Download the latest [release](https://github.com/xwmtp/xwillmarktheBot/releases) and unzip the folder wherever you want on your computer.
 6. Go to ```xwillmarktheBot/Settings/Settings.py``` and add your Twitch account and that of your bot.
-Go to [Settings](#settings) for more information on the different settings.
+Read the [Settings](#settings) part of the manual for more information on all the settings.

 ## Running
-You need to use your Python (3.7) installation to run the bot.
-You can use the included bat script to run the bot, or run it yourself from the command line.
+The bot uses Python to run.
+You can use the included bat script to run the bot (recommended), or run it yourself from the command line.

 ### With bat script
 1. Open ```run.bat``` in a text editor.
-Replace the default ```oauth:test123``` with your bot account's OAuth token (generated during the [installation](#installation)).
+Replace the default ```oauth:test123``` with your bot account's OAuth token (generated during the [installation](#installation)) and save the file.
 2. Double click ```run.bat``` to run the bot.
+3. For easy access to the bot, copy a shortcut to the bat file to your desktop or wherever is convenient.

 If you get an error, you may have multiple Python installations on your computer and the wrong one might be used.
 In that case, open the bat file in a text editor and replace ```python``` with the path to your Python 3.7 installation, for example: ```C:\Users\<user>\Anaconda3\python.exe```

 ### From command line
 1. Open a command prompt (cmd or the anaconda prompt)
 2. Go to the bot's folder.
 Example: ```cd C:\Users\<user>\Documents\xwillmarktheBot```
 3. Run the main file as follows, adding your bot's OAuth token as an argument: ```python -m xwillmarktheBot.Main oauth:123test```

-If you have trouble running the bot, please contact me.
+If you run into any problems trying to run the bot, please contact me.

 ## Settings
 The bot has a few settings that can be adjusted.
 They can all be found in ```xwillmarktheBot/Settings/Settings.py```.